Al Sharpton: Time as James Brown tour manager and impact

-Between 1973 and 1980 Sharpton served as James Brown's tour manager.
-Through this position, he would gain more prominence, and would even make nationally televised appearance with Brown on an episode of Soul Train in 1974.
+Between 1973 and 1980, Sharpton served as James Brown's tour manager.
+Through this position, he would gain more prominence, and would even make a nationally televised appearance with Brown on an episode of Soul Train in 1974.
 Brown is acknowledged to have been a major mentor to Sharpton, with the FBI even describing Sharpton as a "protege of Brown" during Sharpton's time as an FBI informant.
-In a interview with The Guardian in December 2022, Sharpton stated it was in fact Brown who motivated him "to do extraordinary things to get attention.”
+In an interview with The Guardian in December 2022, Sharpton stated it was in fact Brown who motivated him "to do extraordinary things to get attention.”
 Brown had profound impact on Sharpton, and was even acknowledged to have challenged Sharpton to join him in meeting with U.S. President Ronald Reagan in 1981 to push for a national Martin Luther King Day holiday.

 Activism

 In 1969, Sharpton was appointed by Jesse Jackson to serve as youth director of the New York City branch of Operation Breadbasket, a group that focused on the promotion of new and better jobs for African Americans.

 In 1971, Sharpton founded the National Youth Movement to raise resources for impoverished youth.

 Despite his early life activism, Sharpton has stated it was in fact singer James Brown, who he befriended in 1971 and later became tour manager of, who taught him to "be dramatic in order to get people to see things that they are not inclined to see."
-Through Brown's advice, Sharpton, who previous identified by his legal first name "Alfred," even began using the first name "Al."
+With Brown's advice, Sharpton began using the first name "Al" rather than his legal name "Alfred".